sawaks/Regex_Tutorial/Develop/regex_guide.md

 # Regular Expressions Guide - How to use Regex?

-This content shows you what is regex and how to use regex for bigginers of regex.
+This content shows you what is regex and how to use regex for beginners of regex.

 ## Summary

-Briefly summarize the regex you will be describing and what you will explain.
-Include a code snippet of the regex.
-Replace this text with your summary.

 Regular expressions, often abbreviated as regex, are a method used to match and manipulate patterns of characters within a string.
 They are composed of a combination of characters that form a pattern and optional flags.